8 Client Onboarding Steps That Reduce Churn (With Templates)

 Let’s get started!

 You did it!
-It’s time to celebrate those weeks or months you spent building a relationship with a prospect that has finally become a customer.
+It’s time to celebrate those weeks or months you spent building a relationship with a prospect who has finally become a customer.
 They’ve felt it, you’ve felt it, and it’s a bright and shiny new opportunity to endear yourself to them.

 A proper onboarding experience should do two things:

-While it may seem unnecessary, these goodwill gestures elevate your agency to be seen as a partner rather than just another vendor to new clients.
+These goodwill gestures elevate your agency to be seen as a partner rather than just another vendor to new clients.
 The little touches also do wonders to improve your Net Promoter Score (NPS).

-Check out our list of the best vendor management software!
+Also Read: Our list of the best vendor management software!

 The second part—setting expectations—is best done in an introduction email that clearly outlines what the client can expect from you.
 It should define the client onboarding process, introduce your points of contact, include a clear timeline of the next steps, and provide a client onboarding checklist.